 You can also temper the eggs by taking a little of the mixture out of the food processor and whisking the eggs in...then add this mixture to the hot mixture in the food processor.

 Yet another strategy is to wait ten minutes for the chocolate to cool down a bit.
 However, don't wait too long or the chocolate may harden.

 The Easiest Way to Finely Chop Chocolate

 I have discovered that the best way to finely chop chocolate is actually with a stiff, serrated knife.
 The serrated edge prevents the knife from slipping off the chocolate bar.

 Actually, the best knife in our kitchen for this job was our Cutco Cheese knife!
 It's shown in the video and works perfectly!
 Check out the video for a demonstration on how to finely chop your chocolate.

 Why Xylitol?
 Can't I Substitute?

 Xylitol behaves a lot like sugar does when baking.
-It's a sugar alcohol and not a artificial sweetener.
+It's a sugar alcohol and not an artificial sweetener.

 Unfortunately, at the time of publishing this recipe, I haven't been able to find a substitution.
-All of my test batch's of brownies using other sugar substitutes have failed.
+All of my test batches of brownies using other sugar substitutes have failed.